Last Updated on 3 December, 2020 by Veronica

 Ollantaytambo

-Ollanta is a very small town.
+Ollanta is a tiny town.
 I stayed about 30 meters from the main square in Rumi Huasi.

-In this link, you can see all the accommodations in Ollanta where you can choose according to your interest and budget.
-Check out the prices for your travel dates.
+In this link, you can see all the accommodations in Ollanta, where you can choose according to your interest and budget.
+Also, check out the prices for your travel dates.

 Aguas Calientes / Machu Picchu

 Aguas Calientes is the closest village to the Inca citadel of Machu Picchu.
-In many places, they call it Machupicchu village and it is where you will find the different accommodations, restaurants, agencies and, where the train station is.
+In many places, they call it Machupicchu village, and it is where you will find the different accommodations, restaurants, agencies, and train stations.

 Here, I stayed at Machupicchu Packer.
 It is a few meters from the train station.
 It is very comfortable and useful if you leave early the next morning.